Lise Fjeldstad

 In 1982 at the 18th Guldbagge Awards she shared the award Best Actress with Sunniva Lindekleiv and Rønnaug Alten for their roles in Little Ida.

 In 1993 she was made a Knight, First Class, of the Royal Norwegian Order of St. Olav.
 She was awarded the Ibsen Centennial Commemoration Award and the Herman Wildenvey Poetry Award in 2006.
+In 2025, she was given 'Haugesund Walk of Fame', an award in the form of granite blocks laid in Haugesund's Haraldsgata at the 53rd Norwegian International Film Festival.